Like finding $20 in a pair of jeans you haven’t worn in months. Or receiving a BOGO coupon for your favorite coffee shop in the mail.

 A contract that is set to auto-renew in 30 days is a bigger priority than one set to renew in 90 days.
 The same can be said for contracts expiring this month versus six months out.

-Thankfully, G2 Track lets you visualize these dates by month, so you always know what’s around the corner.
+Thankfully, a SaaS system of record like G2 Track lets you visualize these dates by month, so you always know what’s around the corner.
 You can also change the view from the next three months to six months and even the full-year view.
 To be sure you keep your software budget on track, you’ll see how much money is allocated to each month’s worth of upcoming contracts.

 When you hover over each month, you’ll see a quick list of which contracts are set to renew or expire that month, how much the contract is worth, what exact day of the month you’ll need to take action, and your total spend for those contracts.